kieranpotts/makebook/docs/en/dev/acknowledgements.md

 # Acknowledgements

 This box is inspired by [Daniel Herzog](https://danielherzog.es/)'s excellent [pandoc-book-template](https://github.com/wikiti/pandoc-book-template).
-I've basically put that in a VM for easier install on different host systems, and for better portability.
+I've basically put that in a VM for easier portability between host systems.

 | Avatar | Name | Email |
 | ------ | ---- | ----- |